BJP moves SC against order that put its yatras in Bengal on hold

 Following the order of the single judge, the West Bengal government had approached the Calcutta High Court.
 It had challenged the order of the single judge which permitted the BJP to hold Rath Yatra rallies across the state as part of its 2019 Lok Sabha campaign.

 The State Advocate General Kishore Dutta moved a petition opposing the single bench order before a division bench of the chief justice on Friday morning.
-The state government has roped in senior counsel and veteran Congress leader Abhishek Manu Singhvi to plead the case on behalf of the West Bengal Police.

 Also Read | BJP prepares alternate plans also for West Bengal if state government delays its Rath Yatra plan